What kind of "complexity" is dual to holographic complexity?: Conclusions

 We want to emphasize that there is nothing wrong with the ``non-unitary-invariance'' of the complexity in {\it real quantum circuits}.
 The essential question we are asking in this paper is ``what is the boundary field theory dual corresponding to the holographic complexity?''.
 Therefore, the properties of the complexity of the real circuits are never requirements.
 They must be consequences, if possible.
 If we assume that the holographic complexity is dual to a kind of continuum version of the discrete circuit complexity, in our opinion, some of the properties of the real circuit complexity need to be modified to satisfy two properties we proposed of this paper.

 One may argue that, our proposal is basically a certain function of an inner product, which describes some properties of ``overlap'' between two states.
-Regarding this viewpoint, we want to make two comments.
+Particularly, it has been noted that the function of a inner product, such as the Fubini-Study distance, can not distinguish one-flip from multi-flips~\cite{Brown:2017jil} of qubits systems, so may not be a good candidate of complexity in qubits systems.
+Regarding this viewpoint, we want to make three comments.
 First, we have shown in the end of Secs.~\ref{proptrig} and \ref{trigineq} that our proposal satisfies the triangle inequality so stands for a kind of ``distance''.
-Second, if a simple function of the inner product can reproduce most of basic properties of holographic complexity, there is no reason to naively abandon the possibility that holographic complexity in fact describes some properties of ``overlap'' of boundary states.
-Holographic complexity may or may not be related to kind of complexity, which is still an open question, to our understanding.
+Second, we have shown in the appendix~\ref{answers1} how our proposal can distinguish one-flip from multi-flips if it is used for ``continuous systems'' rather than discrete qubits systems.
+Thirdly, if a simple function of the inner product can reproduce most of basic properties of holographic complexity, there is no reason to naively abandon the possibility that holographic complexity in fact describes some properties of ``overlap'' of boundary states.
+Holographic complexity may or may not be related to kind of naively generalization of circuit complexity, which is still an open question, to our understanding.
 We believe that looking at the problem from a different angle will be a meaningful starting point to understand holographic complexity better.

-\acknowledgments The work of K.-Y. Kim was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT $\&$ Future Planning(NRF- 2017R1A2B4004810) and GIST Research Institute(GRI) grant funded by the GIST in 2020.
+\acknowledgments The work of K.-Y. Kim was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT $\&$ Future Planning(NRF- 2017R1A2B4004810) and GIST Research Institute(GRI) grant funded by the GIST in 2021.
 C. Niu is supported by the Natural Science Foundation of China under Grant No. 11805083.
 C.Y.
 Zhang is supported by Project funded by China Postdoctoral Science Foundation.
 R.-Q. Yang is supported by the Natural Science Foundation of China under Grant No. 12005155.
-We also would like to thank the APCTP(Asia-Pacific Center for Theoretical Physics) focus program,``Holography and geometry of quantum entanglement'' in Seoul, Korea for the hospitality during our visit, where part of this work was done.